- How is acute lymphocytic leukemia treated?

 - What if the leukemia doesn’t respond or comes back after treatment?

 High-dose chemotherapy and stem cell transplant for acute lymphocytic leukemia

 Standard doses of chemotherapy aren’t always able to cure acute lymphocytic leukemia (ALL).
-Even though higher doses of chemo drugs might be more effective, they are not given because they could severely damage the bone marrow, which is where new blood cells are formed.
-This could lead to life-threatening infections, bleeding, and other problems due to low blood cell counts.
+Even though higher doses of chemo drugs might be more effective, they are not given because they could lead to long-term severe bone marrow damage.
+Because the bone marrow is where new blood cells are formed, this could lead to life-threatening infections, bleeding, and other problems due to low blood cell counts.

-A stem cell transplant (SCT) allows doctors to use higher doses of chemotherapy and, sometimes, radiation therapy.
+A stem cell transplant (SCT) allows doctors to use higher doses of chemo (sometimes along with radiation) to kill the cancer cells.
 After these treatments are finished, the patient receives a transplant of blood-forming stem cells to restore the bone marrow.

-Blood-forming stem cells used for a transplant are obtained either from the blood (for a peripheral blood stem cell transplant, or PBSCT) or from the bone marrow (for a bone marrow transplant, or BMT).
-Bone marrow transplants were more common in the past, but they have largely been replaced by PBSCT.
+Blood-forming stem cells used for a transplant are obtained either from the blood (for a peripheral blood stem cell transplant, or PBSCT), from the bone marrow (for a bone marrow transplant, or BMT), or from umbilical cord blood.
+Most often, stem cells from the blood are used.